We Help With Unpaid Taxes

 There are several options for dealing with IRS debts and collections.
 This includes:

 - Working out payment agreements.

 - Discharging your taxes in bankruptcy.

-While these options are available, it is up to you and your tax attorneys to choose the right strategy.
+While these options are available, it is up to you and your IRS tax attorney to choose the right strategy.

 An experienced IRS attorney can help ensure that the IRS follows the law and that the law is used to your benefit rather than your detriment.

 If your case is in collections and you want to talk to an IRS attorney, we want to hear from you.